 Industrial Production Mom in Germany averaged 0.07 percent from 1991 until 2023, reaching an all time high of 9.80 percent in June of 2020 and a record low of -18.30 percent in April of 2020.
 This page provides the latest reported value for - Germany Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Industrial Production Mom in Germany is expected to be -0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Germany to stand at 0.70 in 12 months time.
-In the long-term, the Germany Industrial Production MoM is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Industrial Production Mom in Germany is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Industrial Production MoM is projected to trend around 0.40 percent in 2024 and 0.50 percent in 2025, according to our econometric models.